KavinRajagopal/Transalator/README.md

-# Transformerfromscrach
+# Transalator

-This repository contains the implementation of a Transformer model from scratch using PyTorch.
+This repository contains the vanilla implementation of a Transformer architecture based on "attention is all you need" paper from scratch using PyTorch.
+The vanilla transformer is trained to perform a transalation task of the opus_books dataset available on hugging face.
 The code is organized into the following files:

 ## dataset.py